johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Greeter(transport: ...).details // error: property 'details' is distributed actor-isolated
 ```

-Alternatively, it could be argued that the losening of the actor model restrictions should be removed entirely.
+Alternatively, it could be argued that the loosening of the actor model restrictions should be removed entirely.

 #### 2. `Codable` parameters and return values